 Gastric Sleeve surgery, or laparoscopic sleeve gastrectomy, is a type of bariatric surgery in which the size of the stomach is reduced by about 75% to restrict food intake.
 After the procedure, the stomach is about a quarter of its previous size and can hold much less food.
 This technique is commonly used and has a high success rate for patients.

-Gastric Sleeve surgery involves removing the lateral two-thirds of the stomach with a stapling device.
-The procedure is done using keyhole or laparoscopic surgery.
-The remaining stomach is more like a tube or ‘sleeve’ than a sac.
-It is estimated that the remaining stomach has about a 100 to 200ml capacity.
-This represents a significantly reduced stomach capacity that only allows an entrée sized meal.
+Gastric Sleeve surgery involves removing the lateral three-quarters of the stomach with a stapling device.
+The procedure is done using keyhole or laparoscopic surgery leaving the remaining stomach is more like a tube or ‘sleeve’ than a sac.
+It is estimated that the remaining stomach has about a 100 to 200ml capacity which works by making you feel full sooner, resulting in you eating less.